adamhurm/discord-super-pal-of-the-week/README.md

 ## Setup

-Install dependencies:
-`pip install -U discord.py python-dotenv`
+1. Ensure python3 is on your system and then install dependencies: `pip install -U discord.py python-dotenv`

-Create a local file named `.env` and fill it with the following content:
+2. Create a local file named `.env` and fill it with the following content:
 ```
 DISCORD_TOKEN=
 GUILD_ID=
 CHANNEL_ID=
 ```

+3. Run the python script: `python3 discord-super-pal-of-the-week.py`

 #### DISCORD_TOKEN
 - You can find or create a bot token in the [Discord developer portal](https://discord.com/developers/applications/).